 Paper 3: Speaking (30% of the A level).
-The student's chosen research project will be discussed as well as on one of the social theme studied.
+This includes a presentation and discussion of the individual research project.

 Not everyone who studies French will be looking for a career in languages although many former students have gone on to University to study either single honours in French or have combined it with other subjects such as Spanish, Linguistics, Law, Business, Maths, Science and English.
 Some students have even taken up further languages such as Italian, Chinese and Catalan.

 Qualifications in a foreign language are valuable in a wide range of careers and make you much more employable.
 Although many people may speak English they will usually negotiate in their own language and 20% of UK companies are losing business because of language barriers.

 As a result of this, there are many fantastic job opportunities waiting for you out there with your advanced level languages!